Intro

 All types of websites can benefit from hosting live videos directly.
 Here are some common scenarios:

-1. Do I need to know how to code to embed a live stream on my website?
+Where can I find the code to embed a live stream on my website?

-3. How can I improve the quality of my embedded live video?
+How can I improve the quality of an embedded live stream?

-4. What shows up on my site if I’m not live?
+What displays on my website if I’m not live?

 The website video player will still appear on your webpage even if you’re not live.
 If you use Restream’s web player, a black screen that says “Offline” is displayed.
 You can display a custom thumbnail instead of the default message — instructions are here.